Vipra

 MAT Intelligence & Critical Reasoning: How to Practice Sample Questions

-If you are new to critical reasoning concepts, then you will have to practice MAT sample questions to understand the concepts and their application.
+If you are attempting MAT exam for the first time, you will need to practice a good number of sample questions to gain familiarity will all types.
 If you have appeared for the MAT exam before, you may not need to practice too many sample papers.
-Whatever be the case, you will need to practice Reasoning questions daily.
+Whatever be the case, have a plan of practicing Reasoning questions daily.
 Your aim should be to be able to solve questions swiftly and improve your score day by day.

-While sovling MAT sample questions, time yourself to see how many minutes you take for solving what type of questions.
+While solving MAT sample questions, time yourself to see how many minutes you take for solving what type of questions.
 With practice, the time duration should come down.

 MAT Mock Test Practice

-MAT mock tests are a great source of preparation for Intelligence and Critical Reasoning.
-MAT mock tests are available with varied difficulty levels.
+MAT mock tests for Intelligence and Critical Reasoning are available with varied difficulty levels.
 Start with easy mock tests.
 After you've started scoring well, move to moderate and then to high difficulty level MAT mock tests.
 At first, you might find it challenging to solve tough questions however, once you get clarity on structure, flow, logic and the connection, you would be able to solve the problems quickly.

 In the Intelligence and Critical Reasoning section of MAT exam, following a systematic approach plays a decisive role in building skills and improving analytical and reasoning aptitude.
 It also helps to inspect the series strategically and understand concepts faster.